edgelesssys/constellation/rfc/updates.md

 +type NodeSpec struct {
     // ImageReference is the image to use for all nodes.
     ImageReference string `json:"image,omitempty"`
+    // ImageVersion is the CSP independent version of the image to use for all nodes.
+	ImageVersion string `json:"imageVersion,omitempty"`
 +   // KubernetesVersion defines the Kubernetes version for all nodes.
 +   KubernetesVersion string `json:"kubernetesVersion,omitempty"`
 }